justinclift/wasmGraph5/README.md

 Online demo: https://justinclift.github.io/wasmGraph4/

-This renders a basic XY graph, and it's first derivative, onto the 2D canvas.
+This renders points of a basic 2D equation, and it's first derivative, onto the canvas.

 Use the wasd, arrow, and numpad keys (including + and -) to rotate the graph around the origin.
 Use the mouse wheel to zoom in and out.